toufiqism/DonorPlus/README.md

 ## Setup
 1. Launch the app and tap the Settings icon on the login screen
 2. Configure the base URL to point to your backend server
+3. For new users: Tap "Sign Up" on the login screen to register
+4. Fill in all required registration fields:
+   - Phone number (10-15 digits, optional + prefix)
+   - Password (minimum 8 characters)
+   - Full name
+   - Select role (DONOR or REQUESTER)
+   - Select blood group
+   - Agree to terms and conditions
+   - (Optional for donors) Select last donation date
+5. Tap "Create Account" to register
-3. Use phone number and password to login
+6. Use phone number and password to login
-4. (Optional) Place your Firebase config at `app/google-services.json` if using Firebase
+7. (Optional) Place your Firebase config at `app/google-services.json` if using Firebase

 ## Dependencies
 - **Retrofit** - REST API client